 Although Air Force pilots and weapons system officers have flown in the program previously, Martin is the first pilot flying EA-18G Growlers with air to air capability

 Together with 1st.
 Lt.
 Jonathan Wright, both assigned to the 390th Electronic Combat Squadron (ECS), they had been training at NAS Whidbey Island for approximately 40 weeks.
-They will then spent another three years after passing out with a Navy expeditionary EA-18G squadron.
+They will then spend another three years after passing out with a Navy expeditionary EA-18G squadron.

 “The opportunity for us to bring them in as brand new pilots and train them in a weapons system that most everybody is unfamiliar with in the Air Force is a unique opportunity for us,” said Capt.
 Chad Gagnon, 390th ECS electronic warfare officer, to Airman 1st Class Jeremy D. Wolff, 366th Fighter Wing Public Affairs, for his article USAF’s first electronic attack fighter pilots.
 “Not only to bring pilots, train them and send them back to the Air Force, but to get a different perspective than what we’re used to getting with weapons system officers from the B-1 and the F-15E.
 The fact that we have these pilots here now is a pretty big milestone for the program.”